furkanCalik7/After-Diagnosis-CS-102-Project-g2d/readme2.txt

 In GUI, I was responsible for the Doctor frame and panels where every user use such as messages, settings and button panels.
 Additionally I constructed the login page's both GUI and its implementation to a certain extent.

+Emre Turhan: At first, I have tried to implement the messages class of the program but after reassigning the work, I started to work on the patient and administrator user interfaces.
+After completing the design of the patient and administrator interfaces
+I helped to connect model and view classes of patient.

 Bilgehan Sandıkcı: At the beginning I intended to create some model classes such as Doctor and Lab technician classes.
 Due to the need for the database access and knowledge about inner codes of it.